MobileScapes Out & About

 Understand population movement patterns at the neighbourhood level

-Discover who is starting to leave home as the economy re-opens and pandemic restrictions begin to ease.
+Discover whose mobile devices are leaving their home locations.
 MobileScapes Out & About provides access to up-to-date insights into the changing movement patterns of different population groups down to small geographic levels.
 Weekly monitoring reports help users to compare out-and-about activity week-over-week or versus the same time last year.

 Access via the ENVISION analytics platform or through project work

 Understand who leaves home, goes out to work, to shop, for recreation, on which days and at what time of day